I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 There are very few malls in other parts of the world that can offer the same variety of activities.
 If you are trying to get to know the city, you need to visit the mall.

 Khao San Road

 If you are backpacking in Thailand, you probably already know about this street in Bangkok.
-If you are a tourist, you might not have heard of Khao San Road yet.
+If you are a tourist, you might not have heard of Khao San Road yet, but I doubt it.
+It is one of the main places to visit in Bangkok Thailand for most backpackers.
 It is the center of backpacking activity in the city, and while it might not have much draw for the average person, if you want to find one of the most vibrant parts of the city, where there is always something going on, this is the place to be.
 It’s a hub.

 People are always coming and going, and there are lots of places to stay and cheap places to eat if you are backpacking.
-There are bars, places to shop, restaurants feature cuisine from all over the world, lots of locals, and vendors looking to sell their goods.
+There are bars, places to shop, restaurants that feature cuisines from all over the world, lots of locals, and vendors looking to sell their goods.

 Even if you came to Thailand to experience Thai culture, you will still want to stop by Chinatown.
-If you are looking for the best seafood in town, this is place to find it.
+If you are looking for the best seafood in town, this is the place to find it.
+It is one of my favorite street food places in Bangkok.
 There are always lots of people here, both locals and visitors, and you might have to do a little bit of pushing in order to get where you want to go, but it is totally worth it.
 There’s even a great flower market here, in case you want to pick up a bouquet.
 On top of the great food, you’ll also find plenty of shopping in the area.